IMPORTANT NOTICE:

 TAKE NOTE:

-The web portal charges a convenience fee of $1.00 plus a percentage of the amount of the ticket.
-The court only gets the fine amount, the other fees are retained by the payment processing center.
-You must accept the fees as part of the total payment or it cannot be processed.
+The web portal charges a $1.00 non-refundable portal fee plus a 1.7% convenience fee based on the amount of the ticket.
+The court only gets the fine amount, the fees are retained by the payment processing center.
+You must accept these fees as part of the total payment or it cannot be processed.

 We cannot accept credit card payments over the phone.

-Criminal Fines may be paid in person by cash, debit, or credit card.
+Criminal and Traffic Fines may also be paid in person by cash, debit, or credit card.

 Please compare the date on your citation to the schedule of court dates on our calendar.
 Failure to appear may result in a bench trial in your absence.